MuriloZangari/JobsSalaryDataScience/Jobs_Salary_Data_Science.md

 - **Analyzing the `experience_level`: unique values and frequency**

-First, I convert the `experience_level` unique values into a factor with a defined order.
+First, I have converted the `experience_level` unique values into a factor with a defined order.
 This scheme ensures that its values will always appear in a certain order.

 ``` r
 # Define the order of experience levels